 Two exceptions to the above paragraph are scenes 7A and 7B (elevator floor).
 Whenever a player dies on the nine-level versions of scenes 7A or 7B in the bottom row of the diagram, that scene must be replayed immediately until it is completed successfully, or until the game is over, before the CPU will return to the top of the diagram to select a new scene to begin the next cycle of the game.
 If a player dies on either three-level version of scene 7A in the fourth row of the diagram, that scene is not replayed again immediately, it becomes queued for replay after the third cycle of the game, and the CPU continues with a scene from the fifth row.
 If a player dies on both of the three-level / fourth-row versions of 7A during one game, the scene is queued twice for replay after the third cycle of the game.
 A nine-level / bottom-row version of 7A or 7B is never queued for replay after the third cycle.

 There are three columns and thirteen rows.
 One full game contains 39 scenes, three of which are scene 7A.
 In total, the elevator floor appears four times in a complete game.
 The CPU does not play the segment of Dirk on the drawbridge.
 The game opens with a shot of the castle, then a shot of Dirk running through the gates, then a scene from the first row.
 The crumbling vestibule which appears on the disc after Dirk has run through the castle gates is treated by the CPU as a separate scene in itself (8).

-* ROM revision E, F, and F2 support a "very-hard" difficulty selection whereby super hard versions of certain scenes (timing-wise) are randomly thrown into the shuffle, replacing other scenes in the diagram.
+* The hardest difficulty settings have very hard versions of certain scenes (timing-wise) that are randomly thrown into the shuffle, replacing other scenes in the diagram, causing some repeat play.